frit007/lean-formatter/README.md

 ```

 # Writing custom formatters
-If you want to format a new piece of syntax start by importing the PrettyFormat
+If we want to format a new piece of syntax start by importing the PrettyFormat
 ```
--- During development use LSPformat import LSPformat open PrettyFormat
+-- During development use LSPformat import LSPformat open PrettyFormat set_option pf.debugMode true -- this allows us to define formatting rules with #fmt
 ```

 ```